justayak/orthoGrid/README.md

 // get all Entities in the given area
 // x, y, width, height
 var list = grid.query(2,3,5,5);

+// find all positions of a certain event-id:
+// returns an array!
+var allEventsOfType_3 = grid.findAllTrapsById(3);

 ```

 If you use the Smila-Graphics-library, you can use the build-in Map of the library to create a Grid out of that: